Independence Day at the National Archives

 People all over the country share the holiday on social media using the hashtag #ArchivesJuly4.

-July 4th at the National Archives is made possible in part by the National Archives Foundation with the generous support of John Hancock and AARP.
+July 4th with the National Archives is made possible in part by the National Archives Foundation through the generous support of John Hancock, AARP, and Dykema.